 Each day, thousands of Pennsylvanians ride on tracks built in the early days of American infrastructure.
 In fact, over 6.4 million people rode on Amtrak trains in Pennsylvania in 2017.
 Just one moment of negligence on the part of one person or company is enough to change the lives of hundreds of people riding a train.
 It is more important than ever to promote safe railway practices—part of which includes holding negligent companies accountable.
-When train accidents occur, people turn to the Pennsylvania train accident lawyers at Handler, Henning & Rosenberg LLC.
+When train accidents occur, people turn to the Pennsylvania train accident lawyers at Handler, Henning & Rosenberg.
 Since 1922, our firm has helped our clients recover tens of millions of dollars to fight for what they've lost.
 These have paid for medical care, replaced lost income, and provided for families, helping them rebuild their lives.

 Learn your options for free!
 Review your case with an attorney by dialing (888) 498-3023 or contacting us online.

 Our state has some of the most active railroads in the nation.
 Philadelphia’s SEPTA Regional Rail alone is the fifth most-used passenger service in the nation.
 Unfortunately, heavy usage has led to a handful of tragic train accidents in Pennsylvania.